GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Conclusion

 \section{Conclusion}

-We present \NAME{}, the first methodology for using Generalized Polynomial Chaos (GPC) to analyze a complete autonomous vehicle navigation system. \NAME{} 1)~creates an analyzable model of the perception subsystem and 2)~uses it to generate a GPC model of the entire system pipeline. \NAME{} accurately models the system while being 2.3x-3.0x faster than Monte Carlo Simulation on five scenarios used in agricultural vehicles, self driving cars, and aerial drones.
-These results indicate an exciting unexplored potential for GPC and similar techniques in analysis of autonomous systems.
-We anticipate future intersection with symbolic formal methods to jointly improve system reliability.
+We present \NAME{}, the first approach for using Generalized Polynomial Chaos (GPC) to analyze a complete autonomous vehicle system which composes complex perception and/or control components with vehicle dynamics. \NAME{} first creates a model of the perception subsystem and uses it to generate a surrogate model of the entire vehicle system. \NAME{} accurately models the system while being $3.7\times$ faster on average for state distribution estimation and $1.4\times$ faster on average for sensitivity analysis than Monte Carlo Simulation on five scenarios used in agricultural vehicles, self driving cars, and unmanned aircraft.
+We anticipate that \NAME{} can augment or partially replace simulation-based workflow in tasks that require iterative modifications or continuous re-execution of the model -- for example, during vehicle development.